 Student Government Association

-The SGA is comprised of a Student Senate and an executive board.
+The SGA is comprised of a student senate and an executive board.
 Students are encouraged to participate in their government.
-For further information, contact the SGA Office in the Student Center, room 215.
+For further information, contact the SGA Office in the Student Center, Midtown campus, Room 215.

 Student Activities & Clubs/Organizations